 In order to examine how a specific aspect of lived reality is constructed, the researcher must bracket that reality.
+If researchers want to understand the social reality of the participants, the understanding must be 'grounded' in the participants' 'experiences of that social reality' (Gray 2018, p.
+25).
 This means that researchers need to suspend any prejudgments about that reality so that they may 'see it as the participant would see it' (Daly 2007, p.
+98; Gray 2018).
+Researchers must try to put themselves in the place of the research participants.
+This will lead to the cultivation of new meanings from the perspectives of the participants (Gray 2018).

-98; Carpenter & Suto 2008).
-Thus phenomenological studies often employ in-depth interviews as a means to generate detailed descriptions of this reality (Daly 2007; see also Patton 2002; Todres 2005; Willis 2007).
+Thus, phenomenological studies often employ in-depth interviews as a means to generate detailed descriptions of this reality (Daly 2007; see also Todres 2005; Willis 2007; Patton 2015; Rossman & Rallis 2017).
+Such studies also require prolonged and intensive engagement with the research participants (Rossman & Rallis 2017).
 Nevertheless, phenomenologists use a number of qualitative methods, including observation, in-depth interviews, life history, and narrative.
-Others may examine written records of experiences such as diaries, journals, art, poetry, and music (Daly 2007; Creswell 2012).
+Others may examine written records of experiences such as diaries, journals, art, poetry, and music (Daly 2007; Creswell & Poth 2018).